 During testing I noticed that a few flash lamps were not working on the playfield.
 I had a look at the suspect lamps and noticed that one of the flasher socket lugs had spun around and was now in contact with the base of the socket, creating a short.
 I spun the socket around so the lugs were no longer touching.
 Then things started to work again - sort of.
 The broken flash lamps started to work again, but they were on constantly.
 Having flash lamps or coils locked on is a good indicator that there are issues with the driving transistors on the power driver board.
 This turned out to be the case.
 The transistor had failed and was providing a path to ground constantly instead of turning on and off.
 Replacing the transistor fixed the flashers and they starting working properly.

 Figuring out flasher or coil issues promptly is important as any locked-on power circuit will either melt coils (if a coil transistor is locked on) or melt plastics if nearby flashers are locked on.

-This is a small upgrade I do on all WPC DCS sound boards.
+There was one final modification to do on this board.
+This is a small upgrade I try to do on all WPC DCS sound boards.
 The ceramic capacitors at C37 and C45 are unnecessary, and were actually removed from the next revision of sound boards (WPC 95), as described on Pinwiki as well as on Pinball Rehab.
 I removed them both from the board.
 This cleans up the sound effects a little and makes the sound clearer.